The Health Lodge - Research Participation

 Integrative Health Care (IHC) is a patient-centred, holistic, evidence-based and individualised approach to health care that brings together the best of conventional medicine, allied health and complementary medicine in order to better address a patient’s health care needs.

-Demand for IHC services is increasing across the globe, and we want to understand the reasons why people are choosing to use IHC services, and what their experiences are of using these services.
+Demand for IHC services is increasing across the globe, and we wanted to understand the reasons why people are choosing to use IHC services, and what their experiences are from using them.
+In addition, we wanted to understand the practitioner experiences in this model of practice and the benefits and challenges that they encounter.

-Answers to these questions will help researchers and clinicians find ways to improve the patient health care experience.
-In particular, it will help shape future models of health care that better serve the needs of patients.
+Answers to these questions have helped researchers and clinicians find ways to improve the patient and practitioner health care experience in this model, and it will help shape future models of health care that better serve the needs of patients and the practitioners that work within them.

 Queensland Institute of Medical Research: After the Floods: Evaluating a Stepped Care Model to Treat Chronic Disaster-Related PTSD